fortrainees2020/IJ002/README.md

 "# IJ002"
 This is added in Git hub UI.
-This has been added in remote repo - 1
+This has been added in remote repo
+Changes made by fortrainees - release 3